freeciv/freeciv-web/freeciv/README.md

 Freeciv C server for Freeciv-web
 --------------------------------
 The Freeiv C server fork for Freeciv-web is here.

-It is a fork, because "Freeciv-web first".
+This is a fork, because "Freeciv-web first".

 prepare_freeciv.sh  - a script to compile the Freeciv C server.

-version.txt - contains the Git revision of Freeciv to check out from Git.

 The Freeciv C server is installed to $HOME/freeciv.